mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 -- Now we add the column that will gradually populate the new 'new_employee_id' -- column, and for the sake of an example, we update 1000 rows every 10 seconds.
--- The 'codd.populate_table_gradually' function will create a background job -- and triggers to keep the values in 'employee.new_employee_id' in sync.
+-- The 'codd.update_table_gradually' function will create a background job -- and triggers to keep the values in 'employee.new_employee_id' in sync.
 -- The job will automatically stop running when the `UPDATE` statement has no -- more rows to update.
 ALTER TABLE employee ADD COLUMN new_employee_id BIGINT;
-SELECT codd.populate_table_gradually('make-employee_id-a-bigint', '10 seconds', 'employee',
+SELECT codd.update_table_gradually('make-employee_id-a-bigint', '10 seconds', 'employee',
 -- Next is the job that will run every 10 seconds.
 Note that row-returning statements do not work here.
 $$
 UPDATE employee SET new_employee_id=employee_id::bigint